 Visiting Charleston on their honeymoon, the Cornwell’s joined me for a morning on the water.
 Brilliant sun and light winds made for excellent conditions and the bite was on as soon as we stopped at the first flat.
 We slowly worked from school to school of redfish catching a couple before moving to the next.
 The charter was supposedly just for Chad but even his wife got into the act!
 Caught a total of eight redfish including one in the slot with the rest between seven and twelve pounds.

 The Malishenko family joined me for a morning of fishing.
 First cast and the popping cork dropped right away for Wyatt’s first redfish ever.
 The corks kept dropping while reds would nibble but not fully take cut mullet on the bottom.
 As the water warmed that changed and our rods kept snapping over as they inhaled the mullet.
-By the end of the trip, Dad had his first redfish and then some.
-Fishing is heating up!
+By the end of the trip, Dad had his first redfish and then some!

 Finally, a wonderfully sunny day with moderate wind!
 The Negrete family sure brought the good weather with them.
 Started at high tide and found no takers on mud minnows under corks.
 Once the water came out of the grass at mid-tide, the redfish would smoke the cut mullet in front of their path.
 Bella’s 26″ redfish was the highlight of a happy family trip.